bomas/concat-maven-plugin/README.md

 Forked from [Bomas Contcat Maven Plugin](https://github.com/bomas/concat-maven-plugin "https://github.com/bomas/concat-maven-plugin").

+This plugin is created against `3.2.5`, the last supported java 1.6 maven release.

 ## Usage ##

 A basic example, which will concat the `.input` files to the `concatfile.output`